-Built on distributed, fault-tolerant, self-healing Aurora storage with 6-way replication to protect against data loss.
+Built on distributed, fault-tolerant, self-healing Aurora storage making your data durable across three Availability Zones in a Region to protect against data loss.

 You have an application that is only used for a few minutes several times per day or week, such as a low-volume blog site, and you want a cost-effective database that only requires you to pay when it's active.
 With Aurora Serverless v1, you only pay for the database resources you consume.

 Development and test databases

 Your software development and QA teams are using databases during work hours, but don’t need them on nights or weekends.
 With Aurora Serverless v1, your database automatically shuts down when not in use, and starts up much more quickly when work starts the next day.

 Aurora Serverless v1 is available for both Amazon Aurora with MySQL compatibility and Amazon Aurora with PostgreSQL compatibility.
 It's easy to get started: choose Serverless when creating your Aurora database cluster, optionally specify the desired range of database capacity, and connect your applications.

 Easygo develops best-in-class gaming products using the latest technology for players worldwide.
 Easygo builds platforms like stake.com, which is the world’s leading Crypto Casino & Sports Betting platform, operating with 100 percent provably fair and transparent gambling with Bitcoin, Ethereum, Litecoin, and numerous other cryptocurrencies.
 Easygo needed a database solution which could handle tens of thousands of players concurrently during major sporting events such as the Soccer World Cup, NBA, or NFL seasons.
 With more players growing year over year, Easygo needed to scale and accommodate its ever-growing player base.